Build Overview

 Permafrost Bolts is optimized for clear with projectile speed, penetration, and reload efficiency, while

-Fragmentation Rounds is calibrated for Single Target with raw damage, effect duration, and
+Fragmentation Rounds is calibrated for single target with raw damage, effect duration, and

 Freeze consumption scaling.